 Step One: Identify Errors

-If the negative information you see is accurate, you can take steps to fix your credit.
+If the negative items you see are true and correct, you should aggressively do everything you can to repair and rebuild your credit.

 Step Two: Initiate Dispute

 Once you confirm an error, TransUnion makes it easy to dispute online.

 First, go to TransUnion’s online dispute portal.

 Do not use a Chrome Browser to start a dispute.
 You cannot upload documents to TransUnion’s site using Chrome.

 If you don’t have a user account at TransUnion, you’ll need to register.
 You will have to provide your address, your social security number and more.

 You’ll also have to confirm a few questions about your address, debt and more.
 TransUnion asks these questions to keep your identity secure.

 Before TransUnion allows you to make a dispute, you need to agree to standard terms and conditions.